 To register, you must do so in-person at any U.S. Post Office using the Selective Service System Registration Form.
 You will mail the form to the Selective Service System and receive a Registration Acknowledgement via mail within 90 days.
-Since it will take time to receive your Registration Acknowledgement, to clear the hold, you must provide a copy of your Selective Service System Registration Form and a Certificate of Mailing that verifies the form was mailed to the Selective Service System.
+Since it will take time to receive your Registration Acknowledgement, you must provide a copy of your Selective Service System Registration Form and a Certificate of Mailing that verifies the form was mailed to the Selective Service System in order to clear the hold.

 Males 26 and older that did not register for Selective Service within the specified age range must follow the instructions listed on the Selective Service Verification Form for CA Dream Applicants.

 For more information on how to register, please review Immigrants Rising’s Selective Service and the California Dream Act.

 Students can register for classes without paying their fees up front.
 However, students must have their coverage in order prior to the fee payment deadlines, or their classes will be dropped.

 For students receiving financial aid, please be aware of how much tuition will be covered.
 If the student receives state or institution-based financial aid, they will not be required to pay for their tuition by the fee payment deadline.
 If a student wins a scholarship, the student must ensure the school is aware of their scholarship by submitting a copy of the congratulatory scholarship award letter at least TEN DAYS prior to the payment deadline.